History of The Great Smoky Mountains

 Great Smoky Mountains National Park Driving Tours

 If you want to spend an afternoon enjoying the park, but don’t want to hike, take one of these driving tours.
-You can purchase a $1 booklet at any of the national park visitor centers that will give you a guide to the road, pointing you toward all of the landmarks.
+You can purchase a booklet at any of the national park visitor centers that will give you a guide to these roads, pointing you toward all the landmarks.

 • Cades Cove Loop Road Auto Tour